McDonnell Douglas F-4 Phantom II non-U.S. operators: Iran

-Approximately 225 F-4Ds, F-4Es and RF-4Es were delivered to Iran during the 1960s and 70s.

-The Nirouye Havai Shahanshahiye Iran (Imperial Iranian Air Force) enjoyed more attention from Shah Mohammad Reza Pahlavi than any other military branch.
-By 1967 the air force had F-4Ds on order, at that time the most advanced Phantom model available.
-F-4s were complex to fly and maintain and that was the reason F-5s were sold to many US allies.
-Even NATO countries like Netherlands or Norway could not afford F-4s and bought F-5s.
-Iran had already bought F-5s.
-The original order was for 16 aircraft; the first of which arrived on 8 September 1968, with another 16 added later, and were employed in several unsuccessful attempts to intercept Soviet MiG-25Rs.
-These aircraft were also used for ground attack, and during one such mission, rebels in Oman shot one down.
+The Imperial Iranian Air Force enjoyed more attention from Shah Mohammad Reza Pahlavi than any other branch of the Imperial armed forces.
+By 1967, the air force had F-4Ds on order, at that time the most advanced Phantom model available.
 In 1970, the first reconnaissance RF-4Es were delivered.
 Iran, with few fiscal restraints, followed that up with an order for 177 F-4Es.
 The first of these arrived in March 1971.
+During a border clash in June 1975, these F-4s, armed with AGM-65 Maverick missiles, defeated an Iraqi armored ground formation.
+The F-4Es changed the balance of power in the region; they were not only effective on the battlefield, but available in large numbers as well.

+In 1970, the first reconnaissance RF-4Es were delivered.
+Iran, with few fiscal restraints, followed that up with an order for 177 F-4Es.
+The first of these arrived in March 1971.
 During a border clash in June 1975, these F-4s, armed with AGM-65 Maverick missiles defeated an Iraqi armored ground formation.
 The F-4Es changed the balance of power in the region; they were not only effective on the battlefield, but available in large numbers as well.

 After the fall of the Shah in the Iranian Revolution of 1979, the situation changed dramatically.
-In 1979 the U.S. placed an armament embargo on Iran, preventing it from getting many spare parts to keep the fleet flying.
+In 1979, the United States placed an armament embargo on Iran, preventing it from getting many spare parts to keep its F-4 fleet flying.
 To make matters worse, the new theocratic government carried out purges of suspected Shah loyalists in the armed forces, especially in the renamed Islamic Republic of Iran Air Force (IRIAF).
-The purges greatly weakened the air force and left the 180 Phantoms still in service, largely without trained air and ground crews.
+The purges greatly weakened the air force and left the 180 Phantoms still in service largely without experienced air and ground crews.

-The Iran–Iraq War began in September 1980 with Saddam Hussein's attack on Iran.
-Hussein had equipped his air force with new aircraft, such as the MiG-23 and believed that Iran was in a weakened and vulnerable state following the revolution and subsequent purges.
-The Iranian forces surprised him and fought back effectively.
-Iraq failed to destroy the Iranian air force bases for several reasons, among them that Iraqi aircraft lacked the range to reach them.
+The Iran–Iraq War began in September 1980 with a surprise Iraqi invasion of Iran.
+The Iraqi Air Force had been equipped with new aircraft, such as the MiG-23, and their senior brass believed that Iran was in a weakened and vulnerable state following the revolution and subsequent purges.
+However, the Iranian forces fought back effectively.
+Iraq failed to destroy the majority of Iranian air force bases for several reasons, among them that Iraqi aircraft had lacked the range to reach them.
 Another reason was that Iranian air bases had been built for USAF deployment in case of war with the Soviet Union.
 This meant that the bases were very large, well-dispersed and stocked with ample spare parts.
-This made the targets difficult for the small Iraqi air force to destroy.
+This made targets difficult for the comparatively small Iraqi Air Force to destroy.